geojson/geojson-text-sequences/README.md

 ```

 Please note that this last representation is not GeoJSON anymore, because it
 uses more than one GeoJSON object.
-It is a "GeoJSON Feature Sequence", which
+It is a GeoJSON Text Sequence which must be
-has to be parsed accoring to the rules for JSON Text Sequences, and then can be
+parsed accoring to the rules for JSON Text Sequences and then can be
 interpreted as a sequence of individual GeoJSON feature objects.

 ## Difference from "Line-delimited JSON"